DSR-RHIT/me497-reproducible-research/cm/cm1006_setup-Rproj.md

   - You should see a `Git` tab in a pane ribbon as well as in the RStudion top ribbon

+Lastly, let’s check your project directory.
+While you may have additional files or folders (for example, when you initialized your repo you may have created `.gitignore` or `README.md`), you should have at least the following folders and files,

+    project_folder/
+        `-- project_name.Rproj

 ## repeat

 Repeat the procedure for your other repos